 The District 9830 Emergency Relief Fund Committee established the ‘Rotary Tasmania Bushfire Appeal’ in February 2013.
-In addition to supporting impacted communities, the Appeal will seek to fund recovery projects that will have a long term direct influence on those communities .
+In addition to supporting impacted communities, the Appeal funded recovery projects that will have a long term direct influence on those communities.

-This committee is responsible for overseeing and approving expenditure of District funds designated for the relief from the 2013 Tasmanian bushfire relief program.
+This committee was responsible for overseeing the receipt of donations and approving expenditure of the District funds amounting to $667K.

 Distribution of Funds

 Pasture reseeding 68 070